K-K-Yadav/K-K-Yadav/README.md

 👀 Interests
 💡 Creating innovative solutions .

+🔗 Product development, Ideation to prototyping to scaling .

-🔗 Integrating finance and technology through data analysis and automation.
+🔗 Integrating finance and technology and the power of automation.

 📫 Get in Touch
-Connect with me on LinkedIn or reach out via email: sendtokky@gmail.com
+Connect with me on LinkedIn(/kky01) or reach out via email: sendtokky@gmail.com